supa2/Automaton/Automaton-Machine-class.md

 ```

 The *MSG_END* identifier must always be last in the list because it is used to determine the size of the msg queue.
+If the *autoclear* parameter is set the state machine will automatically clear the message queue on every state switch.
+It's a good idea to set this to 1 to avoid common pitfalls in message handling.
+If you want to keep messages between state switches (in some cases that's useful) set it to 0 or leave it out altogether.
+Default value is 0 for backwards compatibility.

 ### int event( int id ) ###